e2thex/coachingGreatBooksCourse/README.md

 ## Asynchronous Channel

 Each cohort should also have an asynchronous channel for discussion and shoutouts.
 Something along the lines of a slack channel works best.
 It is recommended to use tooling that the cohort is already using.
-:w

 ## Schedule (one chapter per week)